heptarch/heptarch.github.io/drafts/demon-bh.md

 solid green; line-height:1.5">
 <b>Bennett's demon.</b> <br>

-What do constraints on physical memory tell us about reversibly computed violations of the Second Law?
+What do memory constraints tell us about reversibly computed violations of the Second Law?
 </div>

 ## Speed and memory